 Rationale: Open space and retention areas that are accessible, and functional, AND PROVIDE YEAR-ROUND SHADED AMENITIES FOR THE HEALTH, SAFETY, AND WELFARE OF ALL RESIDENTS TO MITIGATE THE EXTREME SUMMER TEMPERATURES, AS WELL AS THE HEAT ISLAND EFFECT, are an amenity to the neighborhood.
 If feasible, open space should be centrally located in order to be accessible to as many residents as possible.

-SECTION 11: That Chapter 7, Section 703 (Landscaping, Fences and Walls) is amended to add new subsection "E" as follows:
+Amend Chapter 7, Section 703 (Landscaping, Fences and Walls) to add new subsection "E" as follows:

 E. GENERAL LANDSCAPE STANDARDS AND REQUIREMENTS.